 How to calculate and do payroll on your own

-Many small businesses begin by doing payroll on their own, and if you only have a handful of employees, this may be a cost-effective option.
+Many small businesses begin by doing payroll on their own, and if you only have a handful of employees or you need to do payroll for one employee, this may be a cost-effective option.
 Whether you can do it accurately, however, will depend on your individual skills and experience.
 Any miscalculations can result in costly fines that could impact your bottom line.
 To help avoid this, you’ll need to meticulously maintain all your payroll records, double check your data entry and meet all tax filing deadlines.

 Step 1 – Calculate hours worked and gross pay